harshithmgowda/aithumbnail123/VERCEL_FIX.md

 ## 📞 Current Status

-- ✅ GitHub has correct code: commit `64acd16`
+- ✅ GitHub has correct code: commit `e7e5879`
 - ✅ `package.json` has `@google/generative-ai` (correct)
 - ✅ Local build works: `npm install && npm run build`
-- ❌ Vercel stuck on commit `3f5aef5` (broken)
-- ❌ Vercel not detecting new commits (Git integration broken)
+- ✅ Vercel build now works (Git integration was fixed!)

-**The code is ready.
-The only issue is Vercel's Git configuration.**
+- ✅ Model name fixed: using `gemini-1.5-flash` (supports images)
+- ✅ API calls should now work correctly

+**Status: RESOLVED!
+The app should now work on Vercel.**

+If you still see the 404 error about gemini-1.5-pro, wait for the latest deployment to complete (commit `e7e5879`).

 ---

 Last updated: December 3, 2025
-Latest working commit on GitHub: `64acd16`
+Latest working commit on GitHub: `e7e5879`